gm-stack/radioconsole/README.md

 - Run state of service (running, dead)
 - Activity state of service (active, inactive, disabled, activating, failed)

-There are also buttons to query the status of the service (appearing in a terminal window at the bottom), and to start/stop the service.
+For each, there is a button to check the `status` of the service (appearing in the terminal view at the bottom), and to start/stop the service.

-A status icon shows the number of services that are running out of the listed number of services, and a count of services in the errored state.
+A status icon shows the number of services that are running (out of the listed of services), and a number of services in the errored state.

 The following warnings show on the status icon:

-- Orange warning symbol: One or more services are in a failed state.
+- Orange warning symbol: One or more services are running, but in a state other than "active".
+This indicates they are starting (at which point the warning will go away) or are constantly trying and failing to start.
-- Red warning symbol: The remote host cannot be connected to.
+- Red warning symbol: The remote host cannot be connected to or there was an error retrieving the service status.

 ```yaml
 modules: